Blendify/blender-manual/blender_docs/manual/physics/dynamic_paint/brush.rst

    Uses color ramp's alpha value depending on current velocity and multiplies brush alpha with it.

 Replace Color
-   Replaces the brush color with the ramp color.
+   Replaces the brush color with the values from the :ref:`ui-color_ramp_widget`.

 Multiply Depth
    Multiplies brushes "depth intersection" effect.